We may receive compensation when you click on links to products from our partners.

 - Identify your target audience: With social media, you can reach out to the whole world.
 But, do you want to?
 Identify your target customer and prospect.
 Plan your social media activities with your target group in mind.

-- Plan your content: One of the biggest mistakes small-business owners make in social media is neglecting to post content.
-Create a social media calendar to define the dates, platform, content type and posting frequency.
-If time is really at a premium, use one of the free or low-cost social media management tools to upload planned posts automatically.
+- Plan your content: A common mistake among small business owners is failing to regularly post content on social media.
+Establish a social media calendar that outlines the dates, platforms, content types, and posting frequencies.
+If time is scarce, consider utilizing one of the free or affordable social media management tools to schedule posts for automatic upload.

 - Please the eyes: It doesn’t matter what you do or sell, you have to use eye-catching images.
 People won’t sit and read a lot of text simply because there’s a bold headline.
 If you’re not a graphics genius, don’t despair.
 There are several free tools online where you can find great graphics and customize templates to fit your needs.

-- Use the analytic tools: Each platform offers a wealth of information for small businesses owners in the metric/analytics section.
-You’ll be able to see which posts garnered the most engagement, which was most shared or liked and find out who your followers are.
+- Use the analytic tools: Each platform offers a wealth of information for small business owners in the metric/analytics section.
+You’ll be able to see which posts garnered the most engagement, which was most shared or liked, and find out who your followers are.
 Understanding what your community likes and responds to gives you a map to follow going forward.

 Deliver the Best

-Make sure the content you post is relevant to your audience even if it has nothing to do with your business.
-For example, if yours is a small business and active in the community, your followers might be highly interested in the local high school basketball team’s participation in the state tournament.
+Ensure that the content you share is relevant to your audience, even if it isn’t directly linked to your business.
+For instance, if your small business is community-focused, your followers might be genuinely interested in a local high school basketball team’s participation in a state tournament.

 Got a Little in the Budget?
 Here’s How to Spend It

 For many small businesses, organic or free, social media marketing is all that’s required.
 If you have a small working budget for social media marketing, however, you can get greater results by utilizing some of the paid social media options available.

 Facebook and Instagram are both great options for small businesses because of their low minimum spending levels.
 They also include an easy-to-use ad format and audience targeting options.